Misakihime21/AntiquatedFuture/README.md

 TODO LIST

-- input change
+- text typing with robot sound
+- settings is not saving
-- check interaction
+- movement sound

--
+- jump sound only once
 - change interactive dot to make a cyberpunk style
 - change text font
 - AnimBP for the robot